ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {: #fs-event-logs}

 After you provision {{site.data.keyword.la_full}} to add log management capabilities to your {{site.data.keyword.cloud}} architecture, you can enable platform logs to view and analyze logs of the {{site.data.keyword.filestorage_vpc_short}} service.
 For more information, see [Logging for VPC](/docs/vpc?topic=vpc-logging#logging-file-share-replication).

+## Monitoring share-related metrics in the console
+{: #fs-mon-sysdig}

+[New]{: tag-new}

+{{site.data.keyword.mon_full}} is a third-party cloud-native, and container-intelligence management system that you can include as part of your {{site.data.keyword.cloud_notm}} architecture. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM_notm}}.
+You can access File share dashboards in the {{site.data.keyword.cloud_notm}} console and view metrics such as current read and write throughput, and maximum throughput.
+For more information, see [Monitoring metrics for File Storage for VPC](/docs/vpc?topic=vpc-fs-vpc-monitoring-sysdig&interface=ui).

 ## Limitations in this release
 {: #fs-limitations}